-It is a fundamental assumption that graduate education, which includes instruction, supervision, and evaluation, is to be delivered by regular instructional faculty at the University of Oregon.
-A policy statement approved by the Graduate Council (1/15/1997) articulates this principle as follows:
+It is a fundamental assumption that graduate education, which includes instruction, supervision, and evaluation, is to be delivered by faculty (as defined below) at the University of Oregon according to this principle:

-It is also a fundamental assumption that graduate students should not be involved in the evaluation of other graduate students.
+It is also a fundamental assumption that in general, graduate students should not be involved in the evaluation of other graduate students.

-However, there may be some circumstances under which a graduate student with a GTF appointment could be assigned to assist a faculty member with a graduate-level course.
+However, there may be some circumstances under which a graduate student with a GE appointment could be assigned to assist a faculty member with a graduate-level course.

-This policy is designed to articulate conditions governing GTF assignments to assist with graduate-level (500, 600, or 700) courses.
+This policy is designed to articulate conditions governing GE assignments to assist with graduate-level (500, 600, or 700) courses.

-GTFs assigned to graduate-level courses are permitted to:
+GEs assigned to a graduate-level course are permitted to:

-When a GTF has been assigned to assist a faculty member with a graduate-level course, the syllabus for the course should explicitly acknowledge that a GTF will be assisting the faculty member in charge of the course and it should also outline the specific responsibilities of the GTF.
-This will allow instructor, GTF, and students enrolled in the course to share a common understanding of the GTF's duties.
+When a GE has been assigned to assist a faculty member with a graduate-level course, the syllabus for the course should explicitly acknowledge that a GE will be assisting the faculty member in charge of the course and it should also outline the specific responsibilities of the GE.
+This will allow instructor, GE, and students enrolled in the course to share a common understanding of the GE's duties.

 Petitioning the Graduate School

-The department should send an email to Kassy Fisher (firstname.lastname@example.org), that identifies the student (GTF) by name and ID number, the course in question and faculty member responsible for the course.
+The department should send an email to Laura Jacek (firstname.lastname@example.org), that identifies the student (GE) by name and ID number, the course in question and faculty member responsible for the course.
 The petition should also outline the proposed duties as well as the three or more conditions that serve as the basis for the request.
-The petition should be made in advance of the GTF hire.
+The petition should be made in advance of the GE hire.
 Please allow one week to obtain a response to your request.